Mobile applications and the legal aspects

 First, we must create a terms and conditions contract that must be accepted in order to use the app.
 Plainly, if you don’t specify your terms & conditions your putting yourself at risk.
 Therefore it’s important that you create an agreement that protects both parties.

-By creating your terms and conditions in accordance to current legislation will most likely prove to be the best defence against any claim made.
+By creating your terms and conditions in accordance to the current GDPR for mobile apps will most likely prove to be the best defence against any claim made.
 For this reason, prior user acceptance is essential.
 So be aware that you have included everything you need for your protection and make sure it is all neatly tied.

 Information and permissions